All the ‘need-to-know before you go’ information can be found here below.

 Please note: NWG cannot accept any responsibility for transport arrangements.

 We understand it’s not always possible but we'd love it if you came on foot or by bicycle.
-We have a dedicated space to leave bicycles - please remember to bring your bike lock!
+The road to the racecourse is paved, lined by trees - what better way to start your day.
+We also have a dedicated space to leave bicycles if you choose to cycle - please remember to bring your bike lock!

 Use postcode: NE3 5HP or ///wink.years.fence (what3words)